SSWConsulting/SSW.Rules.Content/rules/do-you-know-only-roll-forward/rule.md

 ### From Setback to Comeback

-Before jumping the gun and making blind decisions, developers should set up robust monitoring systems.
-With effective monitoring in place, identifying and addressing issues becomes more accurate and prompt, providing the clarity needed to make informed decisions.
-This is particularly important when it comes to Rolling Forward, which involves moving ahead with a new deployment or update even if issues arise.
-The aim is to apply a fix or additional update to resolve any problems caused by the initial deployment.
-By doing so, it continuously moves the project towards its goals.
+Before making decisions, developers should set up robust monitoring systems.
+Effective monitoring ensures accurate and prompt issue identification, aiding informed decision-making.
+This is particularly important when it comes making the decision to Roll Forward.

 Here are the reasons why you should Roll Forward: